Medical Patient Modesty - a non-profit organization to improve patient modesty in medical settings

 How to Stand Up For Your Rights

 It is possible to get the patient modesty you desire in a medical setting, but you must be firm.
 Please look at some cases below where patients stood up for their rights.
 You need to speak up how you feel about how much modesty you want.
 Be sure you look at tips for patients.
 One man demanded that his pants stay on during a wrist reconstruction surgery below and he was successful.
-If you have a successful medical modesty case, please fill out the successful modesty case form.
+If you have a successful medical modesty case, please fill out the successful patient modesty case form.

 I`ve been having trouble finding a urologist who has male assistants on his team for male patients who prefer same sex assistants.
 Most urology practices have a female only team, despite the fact that the urologist is the primary provider of reproductive health for male patients.
 My PSA is steadily rising faster than what is normal indicating a possibility of prostate cancer.
 I have held off for more than a year in getting diagnostic treatment due to a lack of male assistive staffing in my local urology practices.
 I finally discovered a urology practice in a nearby town who had a male Family Nurse Practitioner on staff.
 I got a referral and made the appointment.
 I arrived at the Prostate Evaluation Center in Lady Lake, FL and discussed my situation with the Urologist. he is the most experienced doctor in the world using the Rezume procedure to help with the symptoms of BPH.
 He also does cancer screenings including prostate biopsies, which is looming in my future.
 When I informed the doctor of my abuse history and the need for an all male team, he said that he employs a mostly female team and that they would be involved in my care.
 I was crushed.
 I knew I had come to another dead end.
 I think he sensed this and consulted the Nurse Practitioner (FNP).
 The FNP said he would help in any way he could and a series of tests was scheduled using the FNP.
 The first was the Urodynamics test.
 The FNP was not familiar with this as it was mostly performed by the nurse, an LPN.
 She had been advised of my abuse history and stepped up to help.
 The day of the test, the FNP performed all the actual functions which included a straight catheterization, a second catheterization and the insertion of a rectal catheter and positioning of electrical leads in very highly sensitive areas.
 The LPN ran the computer for the test, being very careful to not expose me and faced away from me the whole time.
 I was constantly covered with a gown and a large disposable blanket.
 She never turned around without first asking if I was covered.
 At the end to the test, she left the room and the male FNP removed the catheters and leads and allowed me to dress.
 The LPN never once came close to exposing me and was fully supportive and caring.
 I have come to appreciate her professional manners and I sense her genuine respect for her patients.
 Even though she is only an LPN, she is truly a professional.
 The next test is the prostate ultrasound which will likely result in a biopsy of the prostate.
 The FNP is scheduled to be present for this and says he will need the LPN to handle the specimens.
 The most I will be exposed is my backside, which I don`t have any problem with.
 We will see how that goes this coming week.